VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Modularity/01-overview.md

 * **Cross-cutting functionality:** Common or shared logic that can be reused from any program level or component. e.g., caching, security, logging, etc.

-## Virto Architecture: Plugins or Modules?
+## Virto architecture: plugins or modules?

 Traditionally, **module** and **plugin** are defined as follows: